tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 	// num is initialized +R +O
 	// *num is initialized +R
 println!("asdf{},*num); // This is the last time that num is used
+	// after this line, num no longer borrows from v
 	// v is restored to +R+W+O
 	// num is discarded (loses R and O)
 	// *num is discarded (loses +R)